funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Terrain.md

 ```
 #### Description
 [](description-start)
-Sets a weather status over the given duration.
+Changes the weather over the given duration.
 Use 0 for an instant transition.
 Cannot set the heatwave option.
-The weather can also be set under Project Settings > Map Settings > Weather.
+In order to use a weather, you'll need to set `Has Weather Name` in the weather settings.
+To find it, go to Project Settings > Map Settings > Weather.
+Make sure you're in the settings for your map, not a mod that the map is using.

 0 - None
 1 - Rain
 2 - Snow